 If the matter is resolved soon, it might further pave the way for this appointment to be made “without delay and in the public interest”.

 “Contrary to what was stated by Fabricius J, the matter involves far more than a salary.
+It also involves human dignity and ubuntu,” Moyane states.

 The former Sars boss, who insists his dismissal violated procedural fairness, in court papers also takes issue with Judge Fabricius referring to his conduct as “abominable” and awarding the respondents punitive costs (higher legal fees than the court usually allows).